1. To celebrate that,

 mine the opportunities.
 Big old downed trees look

-festive as kids in their bright colors drape themselves over every limb.
+festive as kids in their bright colors drape themselves over limbs.
 They

 make snow sculptures or turn over logs to check for creepy crawlies.
 Streams